Overview

 When preparing your abstract and poster, please be sure to read the following points carefully and get your supervisor's final confirmation before submitting.
 Please be aware that you may be subject to restrictions in the contest's operations or be unable to publish your abstract due to legal violations or misconduct.

-- Existing research results by yourself or your group must be clearly cited.
-It is inappropriate to describe existing results without citing them, even if they involve you.
-In other words, the majority of your content must be original to Tsukuba Science Edge 2025 (To prevent suspicion of plagiarism or duplicate submission).
+- Existing research results by others, yourself, and your group must be clearly cited.
+It is inappropriate to describe existing results without citing them, even if they are your own.
+In other words, the main part of the content of your application should, in principle, be original to "Tsukuba Science Edge 2026."
+If previously published or planned publications are relevant, you must indicate these and then state that the original content of this application is the main part of the presentation.
+(To prevent suspicion of plagiarism or duplicate submission)

 Guideline for Abstract